• Skip to main content

 • Sharing by Aunty Dinnawan

 During the last session facilitated by Robin Clayfield, we witnessed the emergence of solutions participants were passionate about and the convergence of energy through potential collaborations and individual commitments towards these solutions.
 There is no single “silver bullet” solution to tackle climate change.
-Everyone has a role in the regeneration our Earth.
+Everyone has a role in the regeneration.
 Finding our role, connecting with the support we need, making a commitment to taking the next step – these are the exciting things that we can share in the safe space of this group.

 Robin Clayfield’s workshop, Empowerment & Action